Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with

-To assess robustness beyond idealised simulation conditions, we evaluate SoftGM in three non-ideal settings illustrated in Figure \ref{fig5}.
-All conditions are applied only during the evaluation. \begin{itemize} \item \textbf{Noisy observations.} Zero-mean Gaussian noise is added independently to selected observation channels: position noise with standard deviation $0.1$, velocity noise with standard deviation $0.1$, and torque-related observation noise with standard deviation $0.2$. \item \textbf{One-section failure.} The actuator (agent) with index $2$ is forced to output zero actuation throughout the episode.
+\begin{itemize} \item \textbf{Noisy observations.} Zero-mean Gaussian noise is added independently to selected observation channels: position noise with standard deviation $0.1$, velocity noise with standard deviation $0.1$, and torque-related observation noise with standard deviation $0.2$. \item \textbf{One-section failure.} The actuator (agent) with index $2$ is forced to output zero actuation throughout the episode.
 This section does not exert any torque regardless of the policy output, emulating a hard loss of actuation at one segment. \item \textbf{Disturbance.} A transient external force of $15\,\mathrm{N}$ is applied to $6$ consecutive frames starting at step $5$, representing an impulsive disturbance during early motion. \end{itemize}

 This robustness evaluation probes the sensitivity to observation corruption, partial loss of actuation authority, and impulsive external perturbations in contact-rich soft robotic arm operation.